EngosSoftware/dmn-tck-rs/README.md

-# DMN™ TCK Rust runner
+# DMN™ Technology Compatibility Kit runner written in Rust

-This is a Rust implementation of the TCK runner. to help vendors automate test execution for their products, in case they wish to use Rust.
+This is a Rust implementation of the [DMN™ Technology Compatibility Kit](https://dmn-tck.github.io/tck/) **runner**.
+This runner i provided to help vendors automate test execution for their products, in case they wish to use [Rust](https://www.rust-lang.org/).

 ## License

 Licensed under the Apache License, Version 2.0.
 See LICENSE for details.

 ### Trademark Legal Notice